Do Ya-Lo Football Game Cards Depict Red Grange?

 First and foremost, Grange was arguably the biggest star in the game after his extremely successful college career.
 He was in demand as soon as he graduated and the idea that the company would want to capitalize on his likeness is understandable.
-And that he was tied to the company and they had access to him made that even more likely.
+And that he was tied to the company, giving them access to him, made that even more likely.
 And while the corporation could not have used the Illinois or Chicago Bears names without compensation, they certainly were well within their rights to use an image of Grange, who was obviously very involved in the company.

 Finally, consider that there are both offensive and defensive cards – one design for each side of the ball.
 Both the offensive and defensive players look like the same person.
 And, you guessed it – Grange was one of the premier two-way players in the game, suiting up on both offense and defense.
 If there was one guy to play the part and represent both sides of the ball, it would have been him.

 None of this, of course, is the kind of without-a-doubt, slam dunk evidence that fans will crave.
-But as I said earlier, it’s quite easy to connect the dots that the images very easily could have depicted the College and Pro Football Hall of Famer.
+What really is needed to definitively call these Grange cards is some kind of documentation from the time of production or, more attainable, original images of Grange in these poses.
+But even without that evidence, it isn’t unreasonable to connect the dots and suggest that the cards depict the College and Pro Football Hall of Famer.